Ab initio calculations of beta-decay half-lives for $N=50$ neutron-rich nuclei

 To gain insight into the interaction uncertainty, we have performed calculations with the $\Delta{\rm N}^2{\rm LO}_{\rm GO}~(394)$ interaction for $Z$=\,24, 28, and $32$.
+The effect of the nucleon excitation to the $\Delta$ isobar in the 2B currents has been taken into account by appropriately shifting the low-energy constants $c_3$ and $c_4$~\cite{Baroni2018}.
 As shown in Fig.~\ref{fig:total_half_life}, the 2B current contributions also increase the half-lives, with again an overall reduction across the whole energy window in the left panel of Fig.~\ref{fig:GT_transition_strength}.
 Moreover, we find consistent results for the total half-lives with 2B currents at $Z=24$ and $32$ for both interactions.
 However, for $^{78}$Ni the $\Delta{\rm N}^2{\rm LO}_{\rm GO}~(394)$ interaction leads to a longer half-life.
 To analyze this further, we show in the right panel of Fig.~\ref{fig:GT_transition_strength} the running sums of the inverse partial half-lives.
 For $^{78}$Ni, we observe quite different running sums for two different interactions, as one can expect from the different $B({\rm GT})$ distributions in the left panel.
-However, also the phase space factors given by the integral in Eq.~\eqref{eq:integral} are different, and the spectrum is more compressed for the $\Delta{\rm N}^2{\rm LO}_{\rm GO}~(394)$ interaction.
+However, the phase space factors given by the integral in Eq.~\eqref{eq:integral} are also different, and the spectrum is more compressed for the $\Delta{\rm N}^2{\rm LO}_{\rm GO}~(394)$ interaction.
 This shows the intricate interplay of the $B({\rm GT})$ and the phase space factors for the total half-life.
 For $^{82}$Ge ($Z=32$), the running sum also has a different behavior for the two interactions, but the final total half-life is more similar.
 This shows that the similarities at $Z=24$ and $32$ may be accidental and assessing the Hamiltonian uncertainty will require significantly more work, necessitating emulators for these complex total half-life calculations.

 Phenomenological shell-model calculations have shown that FF transitions are non-negligible for the $N=50$ isotones from $Z=24-27$~\cite{Zhi2013}, as the $0f_{7/2}$ proton orbital is not fully occupied in the naive shell-model filling.
 To explore the role of FF transitions in our calculations, we also investigate FF contributions for our VS-IMSRG calculations.
 For these, $B({\rm GT})$ in Eq.~\eqref{eq:integral} is replaced by a $W$-dependent shape factor $C(W)$ in the integral~\cite{Behrens1982}.
 We use the same expressions for $C(W)$ as in~\cite{Zhi2013}.
 There are nine different operators for the FF contributions.
 To estimate their effects, we do not evolve them consistently in the VS-IMSRG but include them later, either as bare operator (``free FF'') or with phenomenological quenching from~\cite{Zhi2013}.
 The total FF transition rate is obtained by summing over the 20 lowest final states for each $J_\text{f}$, which is sufficient for converged results.